AntoSalazar/3D-Card-Flip-Login-Signup/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## Inspiration

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project was inspired by various login/signup card designs found on the web, including [this CodePen example] https://codepen.io/ig_design/full/KKVQpVP.

 ## Acknowledgments